Wisdom Tooth Extraction in Richmond

 How are Wisdom Teeth Extracted?

 Although each situation is different, wisdom teeth extractions are usually a routine event and the procedure lasts for less than one hour.
 First, the dentist in Richmond administers a local anesthetic to number the bone, gum and tooth.
-If you’d like, VL Dental offers nitrous oxide sedation as well as oral conscious sedation to help you relax during your procedure.

 Once you’re ready, each wisdom tooth is surgically exposed.
 If possible, forceps are used to pull the entire tooth.
 However, if the tooth is too large or impacted, then the tooth may need to be cut and removed in sections.
 Finally, stitches are placed over the site and you’re given time to relax and recover.